 - Have ginger-infused tea or add at least 2 g to your diet.2

-- Include pineapple in
+- Include pineapple in your diet due to its anti-inflammatory bromelain.3

 - Reap the anti-inflammatory effects of omega-3 fatty acids from cod liver oil, walnuts and chia seeds.4